graham-rc/site/content/post/2024-07-07-ChamonixtoZermatt.md

 ![Start - Chamonix](/img/chamonix_to_zermatt/start.webp)

 The rain looks like it will pour all day, not too heavy but it’s a miserable day.
-I leave the hotel before 7am, on a banana and protein shake figuring I’ll find something to eat soon enough.
+I leave the hotel before 7am on a banana and protein shake figuring I’ll find something to eat soon enough.
 I can’t see any mountains.
-The first day in the guidebook is a boring route to Argentière, it’s pretty short though and without much climb so I have it done by 9am without much effort.
+I'm doing two stages from the Haute Route guidebook today, the first is a short and boring route to Argentière without much climb so I have it done by 9am without much effort.
 It rained all the way and my jacket leaked, pooling water in the sleeves and leaving me feeling pretty cold, I’m anxious that in the next few days I’ll be properly cold.
-Luckily there’s an outdoor shop in Argentière so I bought a replacement which clearly felt a lot warmer.
+Luckily there’s an outdoor shop in Argentière so I bought a replacement Jacket which felt a lot warmer.

 Leaving Argentière I passed under a railway bridge with the Mont Blanc Express train passing over it, through the bridge the trail heads uphill and starts to look like an alpine forest, my mood lifts and the rain calms down on the way up the hill.
 I hear birdsong I don’t recognise and some blue sky appears.
 My hydration bladder seems to be empty, which seemed unlikely, I figured it must be squashed in my pack and blew into the tube thinking it might get the shape back and I’d be able to pull water from it again.
 This was a stupid idea, the pressure pushed water out the top and loads of cold water poured out my bag and over my shorts!
 This was just before arriving at an amazing view of Glacier du Tour at the village of Le Tour, which I didn’t stop to look at as I was worried I looked like I’d pissed myself.